 Choose a platform that is intuitive to use.
 UX “User Experience” is arguably one of the most important selection criteria.
 Your staff and your customers will be using the platform on a daily basis, so providing them with a technology that has a seamless user experience paves the way for satisfied customers, both internally and externally.

 Believe it or not, UI “User Interface” can be a deciding factor for many people when choosing between two products or services.
 Choosing a platform that does the job, that has an element of fun and entices its audience to come back for more will provide you with bonus points toward achieving that elusive distinct competitive advantage.

 Is my new supply chain platform a mere cost centre or a revenue generating tool?

-The supply chain and logistics industries move and process huge amounts of data.
-It is now critically important to adopt a platform that converts this data into business intelligence, so that lessons can be drawn and improvements implemented to achieve full supply chain synchronisation.
+The supply chain and logistics industries move and process vast amounts of data.
+It is now critically important to adopt a platform that converts this data into business intelligence so that lessons can get drawn and improvements implemented to achieve full supply chain synchronisation.